tOkeshu/backbone-tnetstrings/README.md

 Backbone-TNetStrings
 ====================

-Backbone-TNetStrings is a tnetstrings adapter for Backbone.
+Backbone-TNetStrings is a TNetStrings adapter for Backbone.

 If you don't know about TNetStrings, learn more at [tnetstrings.org](http://tnetstrings.org).